 Forbidden URL characters

-This setting allows you to list additional characters that should be replaced or removed in URLs (document aliases and URL paths).
+This setting allows you to list additional characters that should be replaced or removed in URLs (page aliases and URL paths).

 The following characters are forbidden by default: